 Climate: temperate; marine; cool summers and mild winters

 Ethnic groups: Dutch 83%, other 17% (of which 9% are non-western origin mainly Turks, Moroccans, Antilleans, Surinamese and Indonesians) (1999 est.)

 Other Netherlands Information

-When you receive an invitation to the Netherlands job interview, you may apply for the Netherlands visa and Netherlands work permit.
-Then prepare yourself for a job interview and take a look at Netherlands dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Netherlands job interview, you may apply for a Netherlands visa and Netherlands work permit.
+Then prepare yourself for a job interview and take a look at the Netherlands dress code because how you dress is one of the most important attributes in being hired.